 War, we must reiterate, is destructive.
 However, despite the destructive nature of war, some wars can be justified.
 To be justified, a particular war has to meet certain standards.
-These standards must be met before going to war and another set of it must also be satisfied in the course of fighting the war.
+These standards must be met before going to war and another set of them must also be satisfied in the course of fighting the war.

 You have studied the meaning of war.
-The unit has also showed you different positions in support and against war.
-Most importantly, you have also learnt that there are conditions which every war should meet to qualify as a just war.
+The unit has also shown you different positions in support of and against war.
+Most importantly, you have also learned that there are conditions that every war should meet to qualify as a just war.